 Systematic Reviews (SRs) are a form of Evidence-Based Practice.

 They are scientific investigations in themselves, with pre-planned methods and an assembly of original studies as their “subjects.”
 They synthesize the results of multiple primary investigations by using strategies that limit bias and random error...
 These strategies include a comprehensive search of all potentially relevant articles and the use of explicit, reproducible criteria in the selection of articles for review.
 Primary research designs and study characteristics are appraised, data are synthesized, and results are interpreted.

 From: Systematic reviews: synthesis of best evidence for clinical decisions.
-Cook DJ, Mulrow CD, Haynes RB.
+Cook DJ, ulrow CD, Haynes RB.
 Ann Intern Med.
 1997 Mar 1;126(5):376-80.